swandsc/Classification-of-Fraudulent-Job-Postings/README.md

 * Random Forest (RF)
 * Multinomial Naive Bayes (MNB)
 * Logistic Regression (LR)
 Going through each fold iteratively, train and test splits were generated.
-Every classifier was trained and tested on teh current split.
+Every classifier was trained and tested on the current split.
 Accuracy and Specificty was recorded per classifer per fold for comparison.

 ## Evaluation